primer/design/docs/spacing.md

 `[Example: text and icon button]`

-Primer components have inner spacing built-in, so in most cases you’ll only need to consider vertical spacing between components.
+Primer components have padding built-in, so in most cases you’ll only need to consider vertical spacing *between* components.

-Do/Don’t: Using custom values?
+In some cases, the spacing values inside components don't follow the values in the scale, but the total size of the component should always follow the scale.

+`[Example: the padding inside a button may be 3px or 5px but the total height is 32px]`

+**Do:**
+- Use the spacing values available in Primer.

+**Don’t:**
+- Don't apply custom spacing values.

 ## Relationships